 And everyone involved with This Is Us knows how much Ventimiglia loves to drop a good F-bomb.
 "He works in profanity like artists work in clays or oils," jokes Hartley.
 Never in anger, though, notes Brown, "It's like pure exuberance of f--k."

-So what does it matter really that Mandy Moore wasn't aware that of all the emojis she overuses, Chrissy Metz most prefers the big red heart or that Brown believes Hartley's favorite artist is Justin Bieber?
+So what does it matter, really, that Mandy Moore wasn't aware that of all the emojis that Chrissy Metz overuses she most prefers the big red heart or that Brown believes Hartley's favorite artist could actually be Justin Bieber?
 As Moore wrapped up the taping of The Hollywood Reporter's 2017 test, "We kinda know each other....You know what the most important thing is?
 We love each other."

 The cast is equally satisfied, raving about the complex material they're able to dig into each week.
 And the pay's not bad either.
-In a move once perfected by the Friends cast, the actors who comprise the five adult Pearsons—Ventimiglia, 41, Moore, 34, Brown, 42, Metz, 38, and Hartley, 42—banded together to renegotiate their contracts ahead of their third year.
+In a move once perfected by the Friends cast, the actors who comprise the five adult Pearsons—Moore, 37, Brown, 45, Metz, 40, and Hartley, 44, and Ventimiglia, turning 44 on July 8—banded together to renegotiate their contracts ahead of their third year.
 While some of the bigger names arrived on set with sizable paydays, others were making as little as $40,000 per episode.
-Their salary now: a not-too-shabby $4.5 million a season.
+Their salary now: a not-too-shabby $250,000 a show.

 Plus, they actually like coming to work.
 No, really.
 Asked by E!
-News' Sibley Scoles to dish about who the straggler was when it comes to call times, cast members were stumped.
+News to dish about who the straggler was when it comes to call times, cast members were stumped.
 "No one's late to set," Ventimiglia asserted.
 "Everyone's excited to be there."